antmicro/renode-linux-runner-action/README.md

 - `renode-run` - A command or a list of commands to run in Renode.
 - `devices` - List of devices to add to the workflow.
 If not specified, the action will not install any devices.
 - `image` - url of path to tar.xz archive with compiled embedded Linux image.
 If not specified, the action will use the default one.
 See releases for examples.
+- `python-packages` - python packages from pypi library or git repository that will be sideloaded into emulated Linux.
+- `repos` - git repositories that will be sideloaded into emulated Linux.

 ### Devices syntax